Top 10 ESL Activities for Total Beginners

 #9: Ball Toss

 Ball Toss is an extremely versatile ESL activity that lends itself well to smaller classes of total beginners.
 You can use it for just about anything, so get creative!
+It’s excellent for young children and teenagers, but works for adults as well.

 #10: Is that Sentence Correct?